Indian skies inviting, but no takers for airlines

 "If it continues to behave the way it is, you can make it 100 percent foreign ownership, and no one's going to be attracted."

-Willie Walsh, chief executive of IAG (ICAG.L), the owner of British Airways and Iberia, said he does not see reforms on foreign ownership taking place in India.
+Willie Walsh, chief executive of IAG, the owner of British Airways and Iberia, said he does not see reforms on foreign ownership taking place in India.

 "But even if they do, so long as you have a state that continues to provide funds to an airline that is inefficient and is dragging down the rest of the industry I think it would be madness to invest."